-Intellectual Disability
+Intellectual disability

-It is common for people to conflate intellectual disability with autism, however this is not the case, with approximately two thirds of Autistic individuals having average or above average cognition.
+It is common for people to conflate intellectual disability with autism, however this is not the case, with approximately two-thirds of Autistic individuals having average or above-average cognition.
 It is also worth noting that cognition can be difficult to accurately measure due to communication differences that can be present for Autistic people.
-This means intellectual disability is a relatively common coexisting condition within autism.
+This means intellectual disability is a relatively common co-existing condition within autism.
+For more information on intellectual disability go to Council for Intellectual Disability.

-Medical Conditions
+Medical conditions